Pay-As-You-Go is a billing method that Alibaba Cloud uses to charge based on the amount of actually used resources.

 If you create an ECS instance of the Pay-As-You-Go billing method, the Instance Cost displayed in the bottom of the instance creation page is the total fee of the preceding three types of resources.

-To activate resources of the Pay-As-You-Go billing method, you must know the following:
+Before activating resources of the Pay-As-You-Go billing method, you must know the following:

 - Resource configuration change: You can change the instance types, including CPU configuration and memory capacity, after you create an instance.
 For more information, see Change configurations of Pay-As-You-Go instances.

 |Item||Instances + Images||System disks||Data disks|